slint-ui/slint/api/sixtyfps-cpp/docs/cmake.md

 If you prefer to treat SixtyFPS as an external CMake package, then you can also build SixtyFPS from source like a regular CMake project, install it into a prefix directory of your choice and use `find_package(SixtyFPS)` in your `CMakeLists.txt`.

+### Features

+The SixtyFPS run-time library supports different features that can be toggled.
+You might want to enable a feature that is not enabled by default but that is revelant for you, or you may want to disable a feature that you know you do not need and therefore reduce the size of the resulting library.

+The CMake configure step offers CMake options for various feature that are all prefixed with `SIXTYFPS_FEATURE_`.
+For example you can enable support for the Wayland windowing system on Linux by enabling the `SIXTYFPS_FEATURE_WAYLAND` feature.
+There are different ways of toggling CMake options.
+For example on the command line using the `-D` parameter:

+   `cmake -DSIXTYFPS_FEATURE_WAYLAND=ON ...`

+Alternatively, after the configure step you can use `cmake-gui` or `ccmake` on the build directory for a list of all features and their description.

+This works when compiling SixtyFPS as a package, using `cmake --build` and `cmake --install`, or when including SixtyFPS using `FetchContent`.

 ### Cross-compiling

 It is possible to cross-compile SixtyFPS to a different target architecture when building with CMake.
 In order to complete